SaumiliHaldar/NexGenie/README.md

 # NexGenie

 This repository contains the source code for NexGenie, an advanced AI-powered chatbot designed to enhance the LearnNexus e-learning portal.
-Integrated into LearnNexus, NexGenie delivers personalized, interactive support to students, teachers, and administrators, offering tailored course recommendations, real-time coding assistance, and job/internship guidance.
+Integrated into LearnNexus, NexGenie delivers personalized, interactive support to students, teachers, and administrators, offering tailored course recommendations, and real-time coding assistance.

 ## Table of Contents